vaconingham/mqtt-mosquitto/README.md

 `docker run -it -d -p 1883:1883 -p 9001:9001 -v home/dev/mosquitto.conf:/mosquitto/config/mosquitto.conf eclipse-mosquitto`

 2. If you haven't done so already, create a folder for your logs in your working directory: `mkdir logs`
-2. Run the "mock" MQTT client: `python3 test_client.py`
+2. Run the "mock" mqtt client to test the mqtt service: `python3 test_client.py`
 3. Start the Django server: `python3 manage.py runserver`
 4. Ensure logs are working correctly.
 This can be either seeing output in log files or in the console.
 5. Visit 127.0.0.1/client and enter the client_name, which can be found in the Django admin console or in the test_client.py file.